OPM/ResInsight/README.md

 Equinor/libecl : [https://github.com/Equinor/libecl](https://github.com/Equinor/libecl)

 ### Supported Platforms
 ResInsight is designed cross-platform from the start.
 Efforts have been made to ensure that code will compile and run on Linux and Windows platforms.
-Tested platforms are currently 64 bit RHEL6 and Windows 7/8/10, and we have also received reports on successful builds on Ubuntu based systems.
+Tested platforms are currently 64 bit RHEL6 and RHEL7, 64 bit Ubuntu 18.04, 20.04 and Windows 7/8/10.
+Currently, automated tests are run on RHEL6, Ubuntu 20.04 and Windows 10.

 ### Documentation